Josee5691/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath shows how to use exponation expression 11-binary_to_decimal converts BINARY to decimal 12-combinations prints all possible combinations of two letters, except oo
+10-love_exponent_breath shows how to use exponation expression 11-binary_to_decimal converts BINARY to decimal 12-combinations prints all possible combinations of two letters, except oo 13-print_float prints number in the form of two decimal places